wei2912/wei2912.github.io/index.md

 ## Summary Pieces

-These articles are _easier_-to-read summary pieces on a few select topics, intended to let people dip their toes into unfamiliar technical topics.
+These articles are summary pieces on a few select topics, intended to let people dip their toes into unfamiliar technical topics without sacrificing too much rigour.

+### Regularisation & Redundancy: Examining Generalisation in Deep Learning

+(WIP) A brief look into recent research on generalisation in deep learning, which runs contrary to classical learning theory and common intuition.
+Rather than explain existing theories of generalisation, which at present are still very diverse and complex, this seeks to examine recent findings and the implications they have for the field.

 ### [Why AES is Secure](/posts/crypto/why-aes-is-secure.html)

-(January 1, 2017) An explanation of how AES, a (very) commonly used modern crytosystem, was designed to be resistant to many different types of cryptographic attacks.
+(January 1, 2017) An explanation of how AES, a commonly used modern crytosystem, was designed to be resistant to many different types of cryptographic attacks.

+## Miscellaneous Pieces

 ### [Introduction to Haskell](/posts/haskell/intro-to-haskell.html)